agentcontest/massim_2018/docs/scenario.md

 _In the year 2044, following the great water conflicts of 2033, humankind has finally colonized and terraformed Mars; so much in fact that it greatly (structurally) resembles parts of old Earth.
 Unfortunately, scientists are still working on making the atmosphere breathable, so humans still need (costly) special equipment to leave their homes.
 Luckily, some entrepreneurial individuals found remnants of the old 'All Terrain Planetary Vehicles' which they retrofitted to do some serious business.
 Wanting to improve life for everyone on Mars (and to make a living off of that), they are sending their ATPVs out to gather the planet's natural resources and supply everyone in need with useful items._

+_2045 A.D.: Another water crisis has struck the Mars people and collapsed the currency system.
+Unfortunately, the wells of 2033 have also completely dried up.
+The World Emperor - once again forced to step in - offered a remarkable reward for the group building the most wells and supplying the most water to humankind (maybe once again pushing competition over the limit).
+To build the wells, the ATPVs have to earn and use as much as possible of the recently discovered, versatile element massium._

 ### Introduction

 The scenario consists of two __teams__ of a number of agents each moving through the streets of a realistic city.
-The goal for each team is to earn as much massium as possible, which is rewarded for completing certain __jobs__.
-An agent is characterized by its __battery__ (i.e. how long it can move without recharging), its __capacity__ (i.e. how much volume it can carry) and its __speed__.
+The goal for each team is to build and keep as many __wells__ as possible to generate the most points (__score__).
+Wells are built with massium (the game's currency), which is rewarded for completing certain __jobs__ or __trading__ assembled items in general.
+An agent is characterized by its __battery__ (i.e. how long it can move without recharging), its __capacity__ (i.e. how much volume it can carry) its __speed__, its __vision__ (how far away it can perceive) and its __skill__ (how fast it can complete certain tasks).
 The scenario features 4 distinct __roles__: drones, motorcycles, cars and trucks, sorted by increasing capacity and energy, and decreasing speed.
 The city map is taken from __OpenStreetMap__ data and routing is provided by the Contest server.
 As the simulation is divided into discrete steps, each agent can move a fixed distance each turn (unless its destination is closer than this distance).

 Each simulation features a set of random __items__.
 Items differ by their volume and how they can be acquired.

 The agents are positioned randomly on the map, as are a number of __facilities__, among them __shops__, __charging stations__, __workshops__, __resource nodes__, __storage__ facilities, and __dumps__.

 __Jobs__ comprise the acquisition, assembling, and transportation of goods.
-These jobs can be created by either the system (environment) or one of the agent teams.
-There are two types of jobs: __regular jobs__ and __auctions__.
+These jobs are randomly created by the system.
+There are three types of jobs: __regular jobs__, __auctions__ and __missions__.

 A team can accept an __auction__ job by bidding on it.
-The bid will be the reward, i.e. the team is willing to procure the items for that amount of massium.
-Thus, if both teams bid, the lowest bid wins.
-If a job is not completed in time, the corresponding team is fined to discourage auction “hoarding”.
+The lowest bid wins the auction, as the auction winner will receive the bid amount of massium.
+If an auction job is not completed in time, the corresponding team is fined to discourage auction “hoarding”.

-__Regular jobs__ have their rewards defined upfront, which is given to the first team to complete that job, while the other team goes away empty-handed.
+__Regular jobs__ have their rewards defined upfront.
+It is given to the first team to complete that job, while the other team goes away empty-handed.
 The teams have to decide which jobs to complete and how to do that.
 While auction jobs have to be more thoroughly assessed in order to determine a minimum threshold at which the team would still earn massium, they provide some safety since the team that did not win the auction is effectively barred from completing it.

+__Missions__ appear separately assigned to each team.
+The teams have to complete the mission or face a fine.

-__Tournament points__ are distributed according to the amount of massium a team owns at the end of the simulation.
-To get the most points, a team has to beat the other, as well as surpass the seed capital given to the team at the beginning of the simulation, i.e. make an overall profit.
+__Tournament points__ are distributed according to the score of a team at the end of the simulation (massium deciding in case of a draw).
+Winning a simulation awards 3 points, while a draw results in 1 point for each team.

 ## Locations